This homemade hummus is made from canned chickpeas, so it’s delicious hummus without the fuss. It’s also a great Moby Dick hummus copy cat!

 - 1/2 teaspoon salt

-- dash of garlic powder
+- 1/4 teaspoon garlic powder

 - 2 tablespoons olive oil plus more for drizzling on the finished product

-- 1 tablespoon freshly chopped parsley (optional)
+- 1 tablespoon freshly chopped parsley optional

-- 1/8 teaspoon paprika (optional)
+- 1/8 teaspoon paprika optional

-While draining chickpeas, reserve about 1/4 cup of chickpea liquid.
+- While draining chickpeas, reserve about 1/4 cup of chickpea liquid.
 Spread rest of chickpeas out on a paper towel and dry them.
 Remove any chickpea shells that may be hiding.

-Combine all ingredients except for olive oil in a food processor.
+- Combine all ingredients except for olive oil in a food processor.
 Process on high until well mixed.

-While processor is running, slowly add the olive oil one teaspoon at a time until you reach your desired consistency.
+- While processor is running, slowly add the olive oil one teaspoon at a time until you reach your desired consistency.
 You want your hummus to hold its shape but not be chunky.

-Serve with extra olive oil, paprika, and whatever other accoutrements you prefer!
+- Serve with extra olive oil, paprika, and whatever other accoutrements you prefer!